ftrackhq/ftrack-recipes/python/events/multi_site_location/README.rst

 * location1 -> custom.location1
 * location2 -> custom.location2

-In a production scenario these names will reflect the company and the location name eg:
+In a production scenario these names is suggested to make the name reflect the storage scope, and the location name eg:

 * mycompany.central.uk
 * mycompany.central.es

 .. note::